dekkuscrub/vokabular/doc/design-doc.md

   * Integration with svenska.se/saol API

 - Frontend:
-  * HTMX for dynamic interactions
+  * HTMX as primary tool for server communication
-  * Simple CSS for styling (utilizing CSS Grid and Flexbox)
+  * TailwindCSS for simple styling
   * Minimal HTML templates
-  * No JavaScript required
+  * No JavaScript required, but minimal use of Alpine.js where it significantly improves UX

 ## Core Features